Ukraine accuses Russia of targeting rescue workers with consecutive missile strikes

 The roof of one building was partially demolished, and rubble filled the sidewalk outside.
 Across the road, a children's playground was wrecked.

 Russian missiles, drones and artillery have repeatedly struck civilian areas in the war.
-The Kremlin says its forces target only military assets and claims other damage is caused by debris from Ukrainian air defense weapons.
+The Kremlin says its forces target only military assets and claims other damage is caused by debris from Ukrainian air defenses.

 Meanwhile, an overnight attack on the town of Kruhliakivka, in the northeastern Kharkiv region, killed three people and injured nine others, Gov. Oleh Syniehubov said.